Weeds season 7: Plot

-Shane hands Nancy a police report on Pouncy House; preoccupied, she leaves the file on the counter.
-Silas has sex with Emma, Pouncy House's manager, though he does not know of her true occupation.
-Emma steals valuable information from Silas and raids Andy's office.
-Silas and Emma eventually agree to a merger, but Nancy informs Ouellette about Emma's involvement with Pouncy House; Ouellette leads a police raid.
-Upon realizing that Nancy reported Pouncy House to eliminate their competition, Ouellette is infuriated, as the Botwins used the NYPD as their drug muscle.
-Following the raid, Silas furiously ends his partnership with Nancy, and he attempts to negotiate with Demetri to begin his own business.
+Shane gives Nancy a police report on Pouncy House, but distracted, she leaves the file on the counter.
+Meanwhile, Silas sleeps with Emma, the manager of Pouncy House, without knowing about her real activities.
+Emma steals valuable information from him and later raids Andy’s office.

+Silas and Emma eventually agree to a merger, but Nancy informs Ouellette about Emma’s involvement with Pouncy House, leading him to organize a police raid.
+When Ouellette realizes that Nancy only exposed Pouncy House to eliminate competition, he becomes furious that the Botwins had effectively been using the NYPD as muscle for their drug operation.
+After the raid, Silas angrily ends his partnership with Nancy and tries to negotiate with Demetri to start his own business.

-After learning that Nancy and Silas are on opposing sides, Demetri—who is trying to sabotage Silas—convinces his gang to intercept Silas' next MILF delivery; Heylia and Dean are robbed at gunpoint by Demetri's men.
-Nancy learns of the robbery and tells Demetri to return the shipment.
-Infuriated, Silas plots revenge against Nancy, informing Jill about Nancy's drug business that she can use against Nancy in court.
-As Jill arrives in New York, Nancy receives a call from the judge and discovers she will most likely get custody of Stevie.
+After learning that Nancy and Silas are now on opposing sides, Demetri, who is secretly trying to undermine Silas, convinces his gang to intercept Silas’s next MILF shipment.
+During the robbery, Heylia and Dean are held at gunpoint by Demetri’s men.
+Nancy later orders Demetri to return the shipment.
+Enraged, Silas decides to retaliate by telling Jill about Nancy’s drug business so she can use the information against her in court.
+As Jill arrives in New York, Nancy receives a call from the judge and learns that she will most likely receive custody of Stevie.

 Jill threatens to report Nancy if she doesn't sign over custody of Stevie; Nancy refuses.
 When Demetri is arrested in an unrelated crime, Nancy collects the stolen shipment from Demetri's apartment.
 After a conversation with Andy, Silas regrets calling Jill, as he had taken the rivalry between him and Nancy too far.
 Jill is still insistent that Nancy sign over custody, but Andy resolves the issue by getting everyone to agree to live together in Connecticut.
 Several months later, the new "Botwin, Price-Gray" estate is launched.
 Shane is training to be a police officer with the NYPD, but he keeps this a secret from Nancy.
 During an outdoor family dinner, Nancy is shot in the head by an unknown person.